mholling/nswtopo/README.markdown

     tracks:
       stroke: red           # mark tracks in red...
       stroke-width: 0.2     # ...with a width of 0.2mm
-      dash: 4 2             # add a 4mm/2mm dash to the track, if desired
+      stroke-dasharray: 4 2 # add a 4mm/2mm dash to the track, if desired

 For waypoints, specify a symbol using a [path](http://www.w3.org/TR/SVG/paths.html#PathElement):